Disabled Parking in Kellyville, NSW: Permits & Accessible Bays

 Understanding the NSW Mobility Parking Scheme

 The application process is straightforward and accessible.
 You can apply online through Service NSW, visit a service centre in person, or have someone apply on your behalf if you hold a photo exemption and have a Transport for NSW customer number.
 Medical documentation from a doctor or specialist is required to confirm your eligibility.
-First-time applicants should be prepared to provide a fitness-to-drive assessment if holding a NSW driver or rider licence.
+First-time applicants should also be prepared to provide a fitness-to-drive assessment if they hold a NSW driver or rider licence.
 For comprehensive guidance on the application process, visit the official mobility parking permit page through Service NSW.

 Where to Find Accessible Parking in Kellyville